-Insert a dynamic block (see Section A.3 [Dynamic blocks], page 87) containing a clock report as an org-mode table into the current file.
+Insert a dynamic block (see Section A.4 [Dynamic blocks], page 101) containing a clock report as an org-mode table into the current file.
+When the cursor is at an existing clock table, just update it.
+When called with a prefix argument, jump to the first clock report in the current document and update it.

-#+BEGIN: clocktable :maxlevel 2 :emphasize nil
+#+BEGIN: clocktable :maxlevel 2 :emphasize nil :scope file